-No doubt about it: You are one among the 31 million Americans, according to research, who experience backaches at one time in their life.
-You’ll learn how to relieve back pain fast.
+No doubt about it: You are one among the 31 million Americans, according to research, who experience backaches in their life.
+You’ll learn how to relieve back pain quickly.

-But before we get into the steps you should take to relief your back pain, let get into the WHY we should take the pain seriously.
+But before we get into the steps you should take to relieve your back pain, let get into the WHY we should take the problem seriously.

-The systematic literature review by Rodrigo Dalke Meucci et al. (2015) shows that chronic low back pain increases linearly from when a person is 30 years on, until when they reach age 60.
+The systematic literature review by Rodrigo Dalke Meucci et al. (2020) shows that chronic low back pain increases linearly from when a person is 30 years on until when they reach age 60.

-Surprisingly, the slight back pain sadly lead to disability.
+Surprisingly, slight back pain sadly leads to disability.
 For example, low back pain is documented to causes also a third of all work-related disability cases in the United States.

 How to relieve back pain fast at home – Step by Step